alvarobartt/understanding-resnet/README.md

 <p align="center">
   <i>Source: <a href="https://arxiv.org/abs/1512.03385">Figure 5: A deeper residual function F for ImageNet.
 Left: a building block (on 56×56 feature maps) as in  ResNet-34.
 Right: a “bottleneck” building block for ResNet-50/101/152. (courtesy of Kaiming He et al.)</a></i>
 </p>

+The bottleneck building blocks are used in the bigger architectures of ResNet, as they reduce the number of parameters and the amount of matrix multiplications to be calculated, so that the depth of the neural network can be increased, but using less parameters than with the original residual blocks.

 The authors proved that deep residual learning improved the performance of other CNN architectures for the ImageNet problem such as VGG or GoogLeNet.
 In addition to this,